After nearly ten years living in hospital accommodation, Ruth moved into a permanent flat in our Transforming Care service in Leicester in early 2016.

 Ruth’s hospital environment was noisy and restrictive.
 She couldn’t use her bedroom and kitchen during the day.
 Her computer was in a locked room elsewhere in the hospital.
 Her behaviour became increasingly challenging.

-Affinity Trust worked closely in partnership with the community nursing team to ensure a smooth transition for Ruth to her new home.
+Affinity Trust worked with the community nursing team to ensure a smooth transition for Ruth to her new home.

-Having got back in contact with her boyfriend, they now often meet up and go out together.
-Recently, Ruth went on holiday for the first time, to Center Parcs, and whilst there also drank her first ever glass of wine – both of which she enjoyed immensely.
+Having got back in touch with her boyfriend, they now often go out together.
+Ruth has also been on holiday for the first time, to Center Parcs, where she drank her first ever glass of wine.

-One of the biggest changes in Ruth’s life since moving has been the reduction in her stress and anxiety and behaviours that challenge.
+One of the biggest changes in Ruth’s life since moving has been the reduction in her stress, anxiety and behaviours that challenge.

 Bex, Affinity Trust’s local Operations Manager, said: “Ruth is delighted with her new life.
 Having her independence and freedom is, to her, the greatest outcome of her move”.